LukasBommes/PV-Hawk-Viewer/README.md

 ### Opening a dataset

-First, you have to open a PV Drone Inspect dataset by clicking *File -> Open Dataset...* (An example dataset can be downloaded from [here]()).
+First, you have to open a PV Hawk dataset by clicking *File -> Open Dataset...* (An example dataset can be downloaded from [here]()).
 When the dataset is loaded correctly the map updates and shows a map of the PV plant.
 You can click individual PV modules and the app will retrieve all image patches of that module as well as the video frame of which the first patch was extracted.

 ![screenshot dataset opened](docs/screenshots/screenshot_dataset_opened.png)